copperdogma/death-poc/esp32-esp32-matter-link/README.md

 2️⃣  Functional roles

 Board	Role	Responsibilities	Radio Use
-ESP32-S3-WROOM	Main brain (Director)	• Runs skits (audio, servos, LEDs).• Reads SD card scripts.• Generates sound via Bluetooth A2DP to JBL Flip speaker.• Controls jaw via FFT.• Communicates with C3 via UART (simple command protocol).
+ESP32-S3-WROOM	Main Controller (Director)	• Runs skits (audio, servos, LEDs).• Reads SD card scripts.• Generates sound via Bluetooth A2DP to JBL Flip speaker.• Controls jaw via FFT.• Communicates with C3 via UART (simple command protocol).
 Bluetooth Classic (A2DP) only — no Wi-Fi.
-ESP32-C3 SuperMini	Matter controller (Runner)	• Joins the same Matter fabric as the other Halloween props.• Receives skit commands from S3 via UART.• Issues Matter commands (On/Off, Level, Groups) to other devices (e.g., crow, blacklight).• Exposes its own Matter endpoints so the fortune teller can be triggered or have its mode set from any Matter controller (e.g., iPhone Home app).
+ESP32-C3 SuperMini	Matter Controller (Runner)	• Joins the same Matter fabric as the other Halloween props.• Receives skit commands from S3 via UART.• Issues Matter commands (On/Off, Level, Groups) to other devices (e.g., crow, blacklight).• Exposes its own Matter endpoints so the fortune teller can be triggered or have its mode set from any Matter controller (e.g., iPhone Home app).
 Wi-Fi/BLE for Matter — no A2DP.

 ⸻